Parks and Recreation

 Ann Arbor's city parks sit on the ancestral and traditional homelands of several indigenous Native peoples.
 Read a land acknowledgement from the city and learn more about the early history of the land here.

-As the area south of Greenbrier Park developed, Folkstone was dedicated to preserve the woods in the area.
+As the area south of Greenbrier Park began to be developed, Folkstone was dedicated to preserve some of the woods in the area.